BugraAlmas7/PyRAG/README.md

 This project is python version of MultiCoreRAG.
 This project gives me how to use any API to create basic LLM.
+Python code and .env must be same location in computer and show their location when use this code.